vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 ## Setting Up GitHub Actions CI for V

-Run `mkdir -p .github/workflows` from the root of the project.
+Run `mkdir -p .github/workflows` locally from the root of the project.
 Then use the preferred editor of choice to create the `ci.yml` file in the `workflows` directory.
 Alternatively, we can add a new workflow from the _Actions_ tab of the repository.